Making colored rice for sensory bins is so easy! Your child will love all the colors and have a blast playing with it.

 - Use a paper towel to test if the rice is dry.
 If it comes off clean then your rice is ready to be played with.

-- This is a great activity to prep the night before.
+- Let the rice dry completely before letting your child play with it.
+This is a great activity to prep the night before so it has plenty of time to dry.
 Let the rice dry overnight.

 How to Make Colored Rice for Sensory Bins